HerwigLab/IsoTools2/README.md

 ## Citation and feedback:

 * If you run into any issues, please use the [github issues report feature](https://github.com/HerwigLab/IsoTools2/issues).
-* For general feedback, please write me an email to [lienhard@molgen.mpg.de](mailto:lienhard@molgen.mpg.de).
+* For general feedback, please write us an email to [yalan_bi@molgen.mpg.de](mailto:yalan_bi@molgen.mpg.de) and [herwig@molgen.mpg.de](mailto:herwig@molgen.mpg.de).
-* If you use IsoTools in your publication, please cite the following [paper](https://doi.org/10.1093/bioinformatics/btad364): Lienhard et al, Bioinformatics, 2023: IsoTools: a flexible workflow for long-read transcriptome sequencing analysis
+* If you use IsoTools in your publication, please cite the following paper in addition to this repository:
+  * Lienhard, Matthias et al. “IsoTools: a flexible workflow for long-read transcriptome sequencing analysis.”
+Bioinformatics (Oxford, England) vol. 39,6 (2023): btad364. [doi:10.1093/bioinformatics/btad364](https://doi.org/10.1093/bioinformatics/btad364)
+  * Bi, Yalan et al. “IsoTools 2.0: Software for Comprehensive Analysis of Long-read Transcriptome Sequencing Data.”
+Journal of molecular biology, 169049.
+26 Feb.
+2025, [doi:10.1016/j.jmb.2025.169049](https://doi.org/10.1016/j.jmb.2025.169049)